digitalocean/digitalocean-mcp/README.md

   - [Windsurf](https://windsurf.com)
 - (Optional but helpful): [GitHub CLI (gh)](https://cli.github.com) -  useful for cloning repos, creating projects, and working with GitHub-based apps.

+> 💡 You do not need to install anything—this server runs via npx, with just a one-line config added to your MCP client.

 ---

-## Setting up your DigitalOcean MCP Server
+## ⚙️ Setting up your DigitalOcean MCP Server

-### Common Config Snippet
+### 1. Generate Your API Token
+Head to [DigitalOcean’s API settings](https://cloud.digitalocean.com/account/api/tokens) and create a new **Personal Access Token** with **App Platform** permissions.

+### 2. Add the Server to Your MCP Client
-Add this to your MCP client’s JSON:
+Add this JSON snippet to your client’s MCP config file:

 ```json
 {